 The Provincial Wood Stove Exchange Program encourages residents to change out their older, smoky wood stoves for low-emission appliances including new CSA-/EPA-certified clean-burning wood stoves.
-Between 2013 and 2015, wood stove change-out programs were supported in the Bulkley Valley and Prince George.
+Between 2014 and 2016, wood stove change-out programs were supported in the Bulkley Valley and Prince George.
+Additional funding support is being provided in 2017.